 Knowing what will happen when you wake up after your operation can help you feel less anxious.
 It also prepares your family and friends for what to expect.

-You will probably feel quite drowsy and may not remember much about the first couple of hours after you wake up.
+You will probably feel quite drowsy and may not remember much about the first few hours after you wake up.
 A nurse will take your blood pressure regularly so you might be aware of the blood pressure cuff tightening on your arm every so often.

-Depending on the operation you have you may have some tubes attached to your body.
+Depending on the operation, you may have some tubes attached to you.
 If you had a small operation you may not have any tubes at all.
-Here’s a list of the most common types of tubes to have following an operation:
+Below is a list of the most common tubes you might have following an operation:

-- A drip (intravenous infusion) to give you fluids until you are able to eat and drink normally.
-This may only be for a few hours or a few days, depending on the operation you’ve had.
+- A drip (intravenous infusion) into a vein in your arm or hand to give you fluids until you can eat and drink normally.
+This may be for a few hours or a few days, depending on the operation you have had.

-- You may have a tube (drain) in your wound to drain excess fluid into a small bottle.
+- A tube (drain) in your wound to drain excess fluid into a small bottle.
 This is usually removed after a few days.

 - A small tube (catheter) may be put into your bladder so that urine is drained into a collection bag.
 The catheter is usually removed when you start walking about.

-Not everyone will need all of these.
+Not everyone will need all of these tubes.
 You can read about what to expect in the surgery section of the type of cancer you have.